Mario Alexandre · March 26, 2026 · sinc-llm structured-prompts prompt-engineering

 CONSTRAINTS

-What the model cannot do.
-Rules, limits, hard requirements.
-Without it: the model is free to make any tradeoff.
-It will often make the wrong ones and you'll spend exchanges correcting them.
-This is where most back-and-forth comes from.
+What the model must not do.
+Your rules, your limits, your hard requirements.
+Without them, the model can make any tradeoff it wants.
+It will often pick the wrong one.
+You will then spend several messages correcting it.
+Most back-and-forth comes from missing CONSTRAINTS.

 42.7%